harishvc/quick-references/python3/python-intro4.md

   - `print()` is a function not a statement
   - Division of integers now returns `float`

+## What is CPython?
+  CPython is the default, most widely used implementation of the Python programming language.
+It is written in C. CPython is a source code interpreter.

 ## Explain nonlocal?
   - `nonlocal` was introduced in Python3
   - `nonlocal` identifier makes a variable refer to a value in the **nearest enclosing scope excluding globals**